justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 == Upgrade Notice ==

-= 1.157 =
+= 1.161 =
-One new feature, one improvement, updated FAQ, translation updates
+Two new features, translation update

-= 1.156 =
+= 1.159 =
-Four bugfixes, three new features, four improvements, new/updated translations
+One new feature, translation update

-= 1.155 =
+= 1.158 =
-One bugfix, six improvements
+Two bugfixes, one new feature, one improvement, updated translations

 == Setup guide ==